 - No built-in grommets

-The bottom line is that if you want get high quality audio results, the Audio mute Sound absorption sheets are your best bet.
+The bottom line is that if you want to get high-quality audio results, then the Audio mute Sound absorption sheets are your best bet.

 Since they are made specifically for reducing noise, they perform very well in doing just that.

-But when you are out of money and still want to get good results, it is better to go for cheaper moving blankets with extra thickness.
+But if you’re on a budget and still want to get good results, it’s better to go for our second best sound blanket that is cheaper moving blankets with extra thickness.

 Keep in mind that you can also increase the thickness by layering one blanket over the other.